 Barbara is a major supporter of the Zimmer Children’s Museum’s annual art exhibition Show&tell and its youThink art program for youth ages 9-18.

 The youTHink division utilizes the power of art to foster students’ critical thinking about contemporary issues, engage diverse learners, promote literacy, and empower students to find and use their voices to take action for positive social change. youTHink conducts arts education programs in school and community settings for 2,400 students annually, most of whom attend low-income, low performing public schools.

-On June 14 Barbara hosted a special closing reception for this annual Zimmer Children's Museum fund-raising art exhibit.
+One special closing reception for this annual Zimmer Children's Museum fund-raising art exhibit.